Michigan : Safety by City

 It’s also a great place to stop on the way to Headland International Dark Sky Park, which is just across the road.

 While the real show happens overnight while the stars are shining away from city light pollution, the park is open throughout the daytime too for walks along the water or hikes.

 A one-mile trail leads guests to the Dark Sky Viewing Area.

-Don’t miss the rock they don’t talk about enough in history class – McGulpin Rock is larger than Plymouth Rock and has a great behind it.
+Don’t miss the rock they don’t talk about enough in history class – McGulpin Rock is larger than Plymouth Rock and has a great history behind it.